 Bird watching gifts you with a sense of peace when you take the time to watch the birds above.
 Bird watching is simply observing wild birds in their natural habitat and serves as a nice, simple hobby for lots of people!

 And as every hobby does, it has its requirements.
-All you really need is a love for nature, but others like to bring along a camera, pair of binoculars, or a field guide.
+All you really need is a love for nature, but others like to bring along a camera, a pair of binoculars, a book on birds in the area, or a field guide.

 This is a lovely rhyme to keep in mind if you’re throwing together a little gift basket of sorts.
 However, if you’re looking to give a single gift, you can combine those things.
 For example, give them something that will be both cute and functional.